 Removing Cat Poop Stain and Odor

 If it's firm, you're in luck.
 Pick up with a paper towel, and then, using a small stiff-bristled brush, clean the area with a mild detergent and water mixture.
 Follow with steps one and two above.
-If your cat has diarrhea, bacteria is present.
-Clean up as much as you can with paper towels, then clean with detergent and water.
+If your cat has diarrhea, clean up as much as you can with paper towels, then clean with detergent and water.
 Rinse and blot, then follow with a neutralizing product, such as one of the enzymatic cleaners mentioned previously.

 Removing Cat Vomit

 Treat vomit stains on the carpet as you would treat feces with diarrhea.
 If your cat eats canned food containing red dyes, you will probably have to call in a professional, as these dyes are extremely difficult to remove.

 Cat owners should try not to take their cats' "accidents" personally, as they are truly accidents, and not done to be stubborn, to punish the owner, nor for any of the other human-type reasons people often assume.
 Cats are fastidious creatures and will use their litter boxes faithfully if everything else is right in their world.
 When they suddenly start making mistakes, it's up to us humans to investigate and correct the cause.